hridoynasah/PyTorch-for-Deep-Learning-and-Machine-Learning/README.md

    ```
 2. Navigate to the desired chapter and open the notebooks in Jupyter Notebook or Google Colab.
 3. Follow along with the exercises and practice files to enhance your understanding.

-## Contributing
-Contributions are welcome!
-If you find any issues or have suggestions for improvement, feel free to open an issue or submit a pull request.

-## License
-This repository is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.